 I started my freelance business and began consulting with startups and venture-funded companies in the San Francisco Bay Area.
 I worked with my clients on developing strategy, business plans, people management, process refinement and I helped several clients obtain funding.
 Shortly after starting on this track, I obtained a contract with Align Business Advisory Services, a woman-owned mergers and acquisitions firm.
 I helped the founder grow the company from a regional to a national brand.
 I also started up the technology practice in Silicon Valley and led my own deals.
 What I learned during this time was the gap in M&A advisory for the lower middle market.
 It is under served by business brokers and forgotten by investment banks.
 I decided to focus solely on a freelance practice integrating strategy, execution and exit.
-I also learned that clients want flexible M&A services, so I created a business model that allows for modern, virtual delivery of a menu-based offering with success-fee, hourly and firm fixed price offerings.
+I also learned that clients want flexible M&A advisory services, so I created a business model that allows for modern, virtual delivery of a menu-based offering with commission-based, hourly and firm fixed price offerings.

 Let’s work together!